Dasaav-dsv/CallHook/README.md

 3. Hook templates - hook before and after a function call, override the return value, the function call or capture the entire context as if using breakpoints (no actual debugger needed!)
 4. Choose where you hook - hooking individual calls allows for greater control over the control flow of the program.
 5. Every call is a goal (almost) - use calls as safe injection points, you might not even need the function you hook, but its location in the surrounding code.
+6. Hook functions which are shorter than 5 bytes (impossible with a regular trampoline hook)

 ## How to use:
 Include CallHook.h (if not using MSVC, you must statically link the two Zydis libraries found in thirdparty/Zydis to your project)